AnnaEfstathiou/MobiVirus/README.md

 String arguments - optional conditions under which the simulation stops:
 - **percentage_infected**: The simulation stops if the percentage of infected individuals in the population reach a certain number.
 This number must be a float between 0 and 1.
-- **max_infections**:
+- **max_infections**: The simulation stops if the infection are more than a certain number.
+This integer must not exceed the number of individuals in the population.
 - **percentage_susceptibility**: The simulation stops if the susceptible, to the virus, individuals are less than a certain number.
 This number must be a float between 0 and 1.
 This argument is valid only when the super strain is present in the simulation.
-This is because this argument creates an imbalance between the suscepribility of the individuals regarding the strain they have been infected with.
-In more detain.
-If an individual is infected with the normal strain, then when they get healthy they are again susceptible tyo the vorus.
-In contrast, the healthy individuals, who had the super strain are no longer susceptible to no strain.
+This is because it creates an imbalance between the susceptibility of the individuals regarding to the strain they have been infected with.
+In more detain, if an individual is infected with the normal strain, then when they get healthy they are again susceptible to the virus.
+In contrast, the healthy individuals, who had previously the super strain are no longer susceptible to any viral strain.
-- **ratio_super_vs_normal**:
+- **ratio_super_vs_normal**: The simulation stops if the number of individuals carrying the normal strain are less than a certain percentage of the individuals with the super strain.
+This number must be a float between 0 and 1.
+This argument is valid only when the super strain is present in the simulation.

 ### Output
 The output directory contains 2 subdirectories: the genomes folder and the samples folder.
-- The "genomes" directory contains multiple genome tables in CSV format.
+- The **"genomes" directory** contains multiple genome tables in CSV format.
 Ever table shows the genome of every infected individual in the sample.
 It has rows equal to the number of individuals and columns equal to the positions of the genome.
 Healthy individuals have nan values in the row that corresponds to their genome.
-- The "samples" directory contains tables with information on infections.
+- The **"samples" directory** contains tables with information on infections.
 These tables keep the numbers of infected individuals in total, together with the number of individuals with each mutation (if there are more than one type) every time (in simulation time) that an infection happens.
 In addition, it contains tables with information on the position of the individuals in space (coordinates).
 These include the positions, together with labels on the health status of each individual, the mutation of the virus that they carry (if they are infected and if there are more than one type of mutation), and their susceptibility.
-- Optional Output: The "plots" directory contains scatter plots to visualize the positions and the health status of the individuals.
+- Optional Output: The **"plots" directory** contains scatter plots to visualize the positions and the health status of the individuals.
 The samples of the simulation are taken every few generations (defined in the INI file).
 The collected data at the end of the simulation will be saved in the directory that is indicated in the INI file.